Conditional not displacement: fast multi-oscillator control with a single qubit

 We start with the characteristic functions of each individual mode separately for the Bell-cats state $\mathcal{C}_i(\gamma_i)=Tr[\mathcal{D}(\gamma_i)\rho]$ (i = A, B), which are shown in the right column of Fig.\ref{fig:single vs simultainous}.
 We see in the measured single-mode characteristic functions $\mathcal{C_A}$ and $\mathcal{C_B}$ that on their own the state of each mode is in a statistical mixture of two different coherent states, as expected.
 In the figure we can see the absence of blobs, indicating the expected mixture.

 The core features of the Bell-cat state $\ket{\psi_b}$ in the 4D characteristic function are found in 2D cuts along the Re$(\gamma_A)$-Re$(\gamma_B)$ and Im$(\gamma_A)$-Im$(\gamma_B)$ planes.
 We plot the cuts for an ideal state and for measured data from dataset 1 (Fig.\ref{fig:AS pulse}c).
 We also plot for comparison, the 2D cuts for the product-cats and adjacent to it measured data from dataset 2 (Fig.\ref{fig:EW entagled vs simultanious}).
 There are a few prominent features of the Bell-cats in the 2D cuts, as compared with theory and the product-cats.
 The Re$(\gamma_A)$-Re$(\gamma_B)$ cut of $\ket{\psi_b}$ contains three positively valued Gaussians spheres (a.k.a blobs).
 The phase is conveyed by the two blobs centered around $(\pm 2\alpha_A,\pm 2\alpha_B)$, and would be absent for coherent states.
 For a pure Bell-cats state, the maximum of these blobs should be 0.5, and is $\simeq 0.36$ in dataset 2.
+The effect is mostly attributed to photon loss which changes the parity of the state.

 The fringes in the Im$(\gamma_A)$-Im$(\gamma_B)$ cut indicate the correlation between the coherent states in each of the different modes.
-The maximum is 0.96 compared with 1 for an ideal state.
-For disentangled cats we observe the checkerboard pattern, which is a results of the product of orthogonal fringes from the two separate cats in the product state, Fig.\ref{fig:EW entagled vs simultanious}d.
+The maximum is 0.96 compared with an ideal state which exponentially approaches unity with cat size.
+For disentangled cats we observe the checkerboard pattern, which is a result of the product of orthogonal fringes from the two separate cats in the product state, Fig.\ref{fig:EW entagled vs simultanious}d.

 Using two-mode CNOD operations we can map on to the ancilla correlations between the Alice and Bob modes and measure them directly.
 Specifically, we regard each mode as a logical cat-qubit in the standard cat-codes $\ket{0_L / 1_L}\equiv\ket{\alpha / -\alpha}$, such that $\ket{\psi_b}=\mathcal{N}(\ket{0_L0_L}+\ket{1_L,1_L})$.
 We directly measure expectation values of both single cat-qubits and two cat-qubits logical operators (see supplementary materials for the exact mapping protocol).
 This mapping allows us to extract the entanglement witness of our Bell-cats by measuring 4 points only of $\mathcal{C}_J$ to obtain the direct fidelity estimation~\cite{flammia_direct_2011} (2 are sufficient, yet we use 4 for symmetry).
 We use dataset 2 shown in Fig.\ref{fig:EW entagled vs simultanious} and obtain $\frac{1}{4}(\langle \hat{I}\hat{I}\rangle +\langle \hat{Z}\hat{Z}\rangle+\langle \hat{X}\hat{X}\rangle-\langle \hat{Y}\hat{Y}\rangle) \approx 84\% $ against the ideal Bell-cat, surpassing the classical correlation bound of 50\%.